 Fuel is a necessary part of flying.
 It is expensive.
 Therefore, fuel is one of the largest variable costs of flying.
-That is, the more you fly, the more fuel you use, therefore, the more you spend.
+That is, the more you fly, the more fuel you use, and therefore, the more you spend.
 Therefore, knowing the private jet fuel cost and private jet fuel consumption is critical.

 As a result, many ask the question of how much does it really cost to fuel a private jet?
 What are the actual fuel costs?
 And how much fuel do these jets use?
 The short answer is thousands per hour.
 However, as always in aviation, the actual number will vary depending on factors such as aircraft size, mission length, and atmospheric conditions.

 Airplanes Use Special Fuel